[18 November 2017; copy edits 18-24 November]

 - Azul Chiclamino, a podcast by Rodrigo Llop.
 I have no idea how to describe this; perhaps the subtitle will do: La realidad de lo absurdo.
 This is sometimes characterized as a humorous broadcast; for a sufficiently nuanced definition of “humor” (think Mark Twain) that’s probably true, but I find the podcast much more appealing than that label would lead me to expect.

 - Radio Ambulante, an NPR-affiliated podcast.
 Feels a bit like Radio Lab or This American Life, in Spanish: thoughtful, serious, well produced.
-Has the advantage that its stories are often about Hispanic affairs in the US, so I understand some of the background; has the drawback that its stories are often about the US, so I’m not learning about Latin America.
+Has the advantage that its stories are often about Hispanic affairs in the US, so I understand some of the background; has the drawback that its stories are often about the US, which doesn’t help break out of a US news bubble.

 - Ráfagas de pensamiento, a series of short pieces by the philosopher Ernesto Priani Saisó of UNAM, often reacting to a passage in an earlier philosopher (Nietzche, Husserl, Leibniz, More, …).
 Produced with atmospheric music and read by what sound like professional voice actors.
 Has the disadvantage for me that the background music can make the words harder to hear; has the advantage that it’s worth listening to.
 Usually 3-5 minutes per piece.